 Find out more about Wineglass Bay trips

 Mount Wellington is a mountain in the southeast coastal region and based within the Wellington Park reserve.
-Located next to Tasmania’s capital city, Hobart, it’s a favorite for those wanting to take panoramic photos of the city.
+Located next to Tasmania’s capital city, Hobart, it’s a favourite for those wanting to take panoramic photos.

 Mt Welling offers a range of tracks and trails.
 Shorter walks in the eastern foothills are well suited to families, while exposed tracks extend beyond the summit and offer many choices for those who fancy something more challenging.